Infant Acid Reflux: How to Resolve it For Your Baby?

 - Underdeveloped LES – The babies' lower esophageal sphincter (LES) is not yet fully developed and, therefore, not strong enough to keep their stomach contents from backing up into their esophagus.
 The least bit of bloating can cause the stomach contents to regurgitate into the throat.

 - Neurodevelopmental Disorders – Infant acid reflux can also be caused by a poorly coordinated gastrointestinal tract, resulting in the LES being too relaxed.

-- Premature Birth – same as causes 1 & 2 above – the LES and the nervous system is not yet fully developed due to being born prematurely.
+- Premature Birth – the LES and the nervous system is not yet fully developed due to being born prematurely.

-- Overfeeding – this can cause excess stomach bloating, resulting in added pressure to an already weak LES, allowing stomach contents to flow back up into the esophagus, causing discomfort to your baby.
+- Overfeeding – this can cause excess stomach bloating, resulting in added pressure to an underdeveloped LES, allowing stomach contents to flow back up into the esophagus, causing discomfort to your baby.

 - Food intolerance or food allergies, e.g., lactose intolerance.
-Food intolerance can cause stomach bloating with similar results to overfeeding.
+Food intolerances can cause stomach bloating with similar results to overfeeding.

 - Lying the baby down too soon after feeding – keep your baby upright for about 30 to 45 minutes after feeding; gravity helps the LES keep the stomach contents from backing up into the baby's esophagus.

 - Improper Positioning of the baby during feeding – keep baby more upright – let gravity help the LES work better.

 - Obese Baby – excess belly fat can exert additional pressure on the contents of the stomach, increasing the internal pressure on the LES.

 - Congenital GERD – if there is a parental history of acid reflux disease or GERD, it is possible the child inherited this problem.